 Website: New York- New York Hotel

-The Stratosphere Tower earns its place on the Famous Buildings in Las Vegas because it is the tallest freestanding tower in the whole United States!
-Standing tall at 1,149 feet (350.2 metres) the tower was opened to the public in April 1996.
+The STRAT Hotel, Casino & Tower in Vegas earns its place among the Famous Buildings in the city because it is the tallest freestanding tower in the whole United States!
+Standing tall at 1,149 feet (350.2 meters) the tower was opened to the public in April 1996.
 Constructed as a part of the Stratosphere Casino and Hotel, tourists can visit the tower independently and enjoy the spellbinding views from the top.
 You can also enjoy its thrilling rides, including Big Shot and X-Scream, as well as the bungee-jumping ride, Sky Jump Las Vegas.

 Address: 2000 S Las Vegas Blvd, Las Vegas, NV 89104, USA